16 Healthy Grilling Tips From Food Safety Experts

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Firing up the grill is one of the best ways to enjoy warmer weather.
 But you should make sure you are doing what you can to use it safely.
-Here’s what experts want you to know about how to use your grill.
+Here’s what experts want you to know about how to grill food in safe and healthy ways.

-If your grill has been sitting idle all winter, it’s a good idea to check it before lighting it up.
+One of the rules for a healthy grilling season is prep.
+If your grill has been sitting, it’s a good idea to check it before lighting it up.
 “Failing to properly clean the grill or having the grill too close to something that could burn are the leading causes of fires,” says Lorraine Carli, vice president of Outreach and Advocacy for the National Fire Protection Association.
 Home chefs should also check for any damage before using the grill for the first time each year, and to check the entire grill regularly.”
-In 2012 to 2016, an average of 16,600 patients per year were taken to emergency rooms because of injuries involving grills.
+From 2012 to 2016, an average of 16,600 patients per year was taken to emergency rooms because of injuries involving grills.

 If you’ve been scrubbing the grill grates with the same old grill brush for years without a second thought, it’s probably time for a new one.
-Wire grill brushes resulted in about 1,700 injuries—including swallowing the bristles—between 2002 and 2014, according to an 2016 article in the Journal Otolaryngology – Head and Neck Surgery.
-The researchers looked at reports to the Consumer Product Safety Commission’s website saferproducts.gov, and estimated that nearly 70% of injuries resulted in a trip to the emergency room.
+Wire grill brushes resulted in about 1,700 injuries—including swallowing the bristles—between 2002 and 2014, according to a 2016 article in the Journal Otolaryngology-Head and Neck Surgery.
+The researchers looked at reports to the Consumer Product Safety Commission’s website saferproducts.gov and estimated that nearly 70 percent of injuries resulted in a trip to the emergency room.
 Before using last year’s grill brush, check for loose bristles, then wipe the grates down thoroughly after using the brush.
 Check with your grill manufacturer to make sure you’re using the right brush type for your grill.
-(These are the 9 summer items you need to throw out right now.)

 A grill (charcoal or gas) needs to preheat for about 15 minutes till the temperature reaches around 500 degrees, according to Weber’s Tips and Tricks for Grilling Success.
 Preheating your grill gets the grate hot enough to sear properly and helps prevent food from sticking.
 It also helps burn off extra bits of food left on the grate, so it’s easier to clean.
 (These are the cooking mistakes that can make your food toxic.)